Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 The Hanged Man in Tarot

-The Hanged Man card often gives people the creeps and is in league with the Death, Devil, and Tower cards.
+In league with the Death, Devil, and Tower cards, the Hanged Man often gives people the creeps.
 This card is the 12th trump of the Major Arcana, which has 22 cards.
 The cards in the Major Arcana depict the major events, places, circumstances, and figures that most people will run into in their lifetime.

 Card Description and Deck Location